DCS-210/w2022-project-gamesonyourphone/proposal/proposal.md

 ```

 ![](proposal_files/figure-gfm/year-average-rating-1.png)<!-- -->

+This visualization demonstrates that rating of games increases the later
+the games are created.
+We may want to investigate this more by creating
+other visualizations to determine the cause of this.
+Is it because games
+in a certain category are more popular and those games have only
+recently been created?
+What else can help explain the rising ratings?

 Very preliminary exploratory data analysis, including some summary
 statistics and visualizations, along with some explanation on how they